joseph-a-levine/authoring/_older/november_2024.md

 I spent October in Oxford only, exploring.
 Here's a non-comprehensive list of what I've been working on:

 {% newthought "Public finance and the local social contract" %}  in Gambia — we're going to baseline next month for an RCT that will span 2025.
-This is my first big project from start-to-finish; there are parts of it I love, parts of it I abhor, and parts which confuse me.
+This is my first big project from start-to-finish; there are parts I love, parts I abhor, and parts which confuse me.
 But I've learned a lot very fast.

 {% newthought "The political economy of policy advice" %}  — what do current models of expert policy advice leave out, especially in poor countries?
 Most of this advice is not coming from academics, even if it's based on our work.

 {% newthought "Using LLMs to extract estimates from papers" %} to make meta-analyses easier.
 Or at least easier for the research assistants who have had to do this manually for ages.
 I've had mild success so far, but everything still requires manual review.
 Maybe a 60% time-savings (which is great!).

-{% newthought "Forecasting accuracy over different timeframes" %} — you might have heard me more pretentiously ask, "What is the shape of the forecasting error curve?"
+{% newthought "Forecasting accuracy over different timeframes" %} — you might have heard me ask, rather more pretentiously, "What is the shape of the forecasting error curve?"
 I've been dancing around this question since 2021; Eva Vivalt and Duncan Webb are digging back in.

 {% newthought "A couple of AI research topics" %} in poor countries, which I'm hesitant to talk about publicly (because nothing has been thought through yet).